 We would like to see a better mix of shops, and other community uses on the High Street.
-Through consultation events concern has been raised with regard to the number of betting shops and hot-food takeaways in the High Street.
+The community has raised concerns with regard to the number of betting shops and hot-food takeaways in the High Street.
 Although difficult to change what is there at present, we propose a policy to better manage what uses are allowed in the future.